88dreams/lovestory/docs/PROGRESS.md

 ## Notes

-- Authentication flow is now complete with social auth and email verification
+- Authentication flow is complete with social auth and email verification
 - State management is implemented using Redux Toolkit
 - Testing infrastructure is partially complete with unit tests and component tests
+  - Auth integration tests paused due to React Navigation setup issues
+  - Will revisit after upgrading React Navigation dependencies
-- Theme system now meets WCAG AA contrast standards
+- Theme system meets WCAG AA contrast standards
 - API integration is partially complete, focusing on auth services
+- Next focus: Implementing comprehensive API client and infrastructure
 - Regular testing and security audits will be conducted